gabriel-messas/sAIfe/AI\ML Pipeline Critical Areas/4 - ML Model Training\Inference.md

-## 4 - ML Model Training\Inference
+## 4 - ML Model
-#### Typically, the main step, whose entity is being/has been trained on a set of data and generates inferences when provided with inputs
+#### Typically, the main part, whose entity is being/has been trained on a set of data and generates inferences when provided with inputs

 - Possible threats and/or vulnerabilities: